-Our working group focuses on several aspects which will be examined using histological, molecular and physico-chemical methods.
+Our working group focuses on several topics which will be examined using cell biological, histological, molecular and physico-chemical methods.

 Such knowledge serves as basis for fish culture and could be used as a prognosis for analyzing the effects on fish growth caused by stress e.g. non optimal aquaculture conditions.